topStrip1

 Examples of dissociation can include feeling like you are outside of your body, experiencing memory gaps for periods of time, feeling like the world around you is unreal or distorted, or having a sense of detachment from your emotions or experiences.

+In most cases, you can be aware that you are in a dissociative episode.
 You may be dissociating if you feel disconnected from yourself, your surroundings, or your emotions, or if you experience memory gaps for certain events or periods of time.
 Sensations like feeling like you're in a dream, or observing yourself from outside your body, are also signs of dissociation.

 Zoning out and dissociating can feel similar, but dissociation involves a deeper sense of disconnection from yourself or your surroundings.
 Zoning out may be more related to daydreaming or simply being lost in thought, while dissociation can involve feeling detached from reality or your own identity.